Jack-alope/sourgough-ipfs/content/projects/mtt.md

 ___
 ###### **``The Name:``**

-I dubbed this project `Rianú` which aptly means Tracking in Gaeilge (Irish).
+I dubbed this project `Rianú` which aptly means tracking in Irish.

 ___